alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

   best_of: true
 ---

-Last week, [Robert](https://github.com/kenoir) (one of my colleagues at Wellcome) and I wrote some code to implement [locking][locking].
+A few weeks ago, [Robert](https://github.com/kenoir) (one of my colleagues at Wellcome) and I wrote some code to implement [locking][locking].
-I'm quite pleased with the code we wrote, and the way we do all the tricky logic in memory.
+I'm quite pleased with the code we wrote, and the way we do all the tricky logic in a type class.
-It's involves quite a bit of functional programming, type parameters, and the [Cats library][cats].
+It involves quite a bit of functional programming, type parameters, and the [Cats library][cats].

 I'm going to walk through the code in the post, but please don't be intimidated if it seems complicated.
-It took us both a week to write, and longer to get right!
+It took us both a week to write, and even longer to get right!

 [cats]: https://typelevel.org/cats/
 [locking]: https://en.wikipedia.org/wiki/Lock_(computer_science)